-O.P.E.R.A.
-Inc. is determined to bring the magnificent structure back to its grandeur and make it a meaningful part of the community.
-The restoration is being done by a group of dedicated volunteers, with the help of grants, donations and fund-raising events.
+O.P.E.R.A. is determined to bring the magnificent structure back to its grandeur and full use by the community.

-If you'd like to visit the Opera House, stop by the Calico Cat (across Main Street) to arrange for a tour.
-Or, you can contact Justin Meidinger, by email: firstname.lastname@example.org or by phone, 701-535-0347.
+If you'd like to help with the renovation or volunteer, contact Justin Meidinger by email: email@example.com or by phone, 701-535-0347.

 Contact Justin if you would like to rent the lobby for your special occasion.